arpinum/unix-memento/README.md

-# Linux Memento
+# Unix Memento
-Collection of linux quick tips
+Collection of Unix quick tips

 ## Run command, display result and save output to a file